Yanmeeei/NS-DOT-visualizer/README.md

 ```
 ---
 # Plotters
 There are several plotters located in child directories.
-See teh corresponding readme files in those directories for more info.
+See the corresponding readme files in those directories for more info.